 Good or bad?

-The problem with regulations like this is that it increases liability for health professionals and practices already operating in a highly regulated industry.
-In the light of recent national eHealth developments and the flood of legal issues that health providers are facing when signing up for the PCEHR, we don’t need more regulation.
-The risks are: less innovation and progress, a defensive attitude by practitioners, higher legal and insurance costs, increased AHPRA fees and eventually more costs for patients.
+The problem with regulations like this is that it increases liability for health professionals and practices already operating in a highly regulated industry – especially against a backdrop of the recent national eHealth developments and the legal issues that health providers are facing when signing up for the PCEHR.
+Some of the risks are: less innovation and progress, a defensive attitude by practitioners, higher legal and insurance costs, increased AHPRA fees and eventually more costs for patients.

 That brings me to the risk management paragraph in AHPRA’s draft Code of conduct, which states that it’s good practice “to be aware of the principles of open disclosure and a non-punitive approach to incident management”.
 I wonder if AHPRA is going to follow this advice when a practitioner breaches a social media clause.
-Something tells me that we’ll be hit with a punitive approach if we forget to delete Mrs Jones’ friendly Facebook recommendation or if we’re not courteous enough when replying on Twitter.
+Something tells me that the regulator will follow a punitive approach if we forget to delete Mrs Jones’ friendly Facebook recommendation.